I’m a singer interested in improving my sung Italian – where do I start?

-Do I need to be confident singing a full aria off copy before bringing this to a Melofonetica course?
+Do I need to be confident singing a full aria off-copy before working with you?

-You should know as much of your piece as possible, but the coaching sessions in our courses are working sessions that are tailored to your level.
-If you prefer to work more slowly, you can focus purely on the text, working in ‘Gregorian chant’ style instead of singing the full piece.
+Not necessarily.
+It helps to know as much of your piece as possible on the one hand, but on the other hand it’s also useful to get correct diction in place and into your muscle memory early in the learning process.
+Ultimately, our coaching sessions are always working sessions that are tailored to your level so you’ll benefit whatever stage you’re at.
+If you prefer to work more slowly, you can focus purely on the text, working in ‘Gregorian chant’ instead of singing the full piece.

-Which repertoire is best to bring to a Melofonetica course?
+Which repertoire is best to bring to a Melofonetica course or coaching session?

-There’s no particular type of repertoire that’s most suitable for our courses as the method applies to all Italian repertoire, from Monteverdi to Puccini.
-If you wish to focus on recitative, then it would be ideal to attend one of our recitative weekends, but you can also bring recitative to our other courses.
+There’s no particular type of repertoire that’s most suitable as the method applies to all Italian repertoire, from Monteverdi to Puccini.